kuyo1337/discord-rpc/README.md

 # discord rpc
-idk i only saw people using nodejs for the rpc thing so i decided to make this some parts of the websocket is pasted from cheddlatron selfbot,feel free to check it out and no this project is not vibe coded(except the readme ofc)
+idk i only saw people using nodejs for the rpc thing so i decided to make this/n some parts of the websocket is pasted from cheddlatron selfbot,feel free to check it out and no this project is not vibe coded(except the readme ofc)
 ## Install